DanielXMoore/Hera/NOTES.md

 @babel/register installs source-map-support which hooks into Error.prepareStackTrace the first time a .ts or .js file is compiled with babel.
-This override the CoffeeCoverage/CoffeeScript hook to Error.prepareStackTrace.
+This override the CoffeeScript hook to Error.prepareStackTrace.

 Not sure how to get these to play nice yet so just going with the Coffee stack traces for now.